MarwaAhmed98/SAP-Data-Warehouse-Cloud-/README.md

 ## Prerequisites:
 SAP Data Warehouse Cloud 30-day free trial account

-This guide is divided into six modules, by the end of the six modules you should be able to do the following:
+This guide is divided into four modules, by the end of the six modules you should be able to do the following:
 * Implement data governance measures by assigning users to roles and define access for each user respectively
 * Add more users in bulk as you scale your data warehouse across the organization
 * Create spaces and assign users to spaces